 A child who frequently explodes in anger may be struggling in a number of ways that can’t all be addressed in a limited space.
 Everyone is born with a distinct personality.
 Some children struggle with disabilities that are very difficult to cope with.
 Others may be reacting negatively to changes in their lives.
 These or any number of other factors can lead to anger problems in a child.

 When trying to figure out a solution to a child’s anger problem, it’s important to consider the root causes first.
-Scripture also provides us with some overall principles we can apply in our parenting to help our child learn to cope with problems they encounter in life.
+San Diego Christian Counseling emphasizes that Scripture also provides us with some overall principles we can apply in our parenting to help our child learn to cope with problems they encounter in life.

 Typically, parenting styles that result in angry children lack consistency.
 For example, parents may be permissive on a day-to-day basis, but become controlling in a time of stress or tension.
 There are also parents who are more authoritarian but who struggle to positively connect with their kids in the good times or to help them be more independent.